 2. Buddhism has no central text

 Buddhists have many sacred scriptures, but they don’t have a central text universally referred to by all traditions.
 Some Buddhist scriptures include the Sutras and the Tipitaka, which are collections of Buddhist teachings.

-Everyone Can be a Buddha
+3. Anyone can be a Buddha